-The UMMC Dietetic Internship accepts up 6 interns annually.
-The small class size provide individual attention and tailored educational experiences to each intern.
+The UMMC Dietetic Internship accepts up to 6 interns annually.
+The small class size provides individual attention and tailored educational experiences to each intern.
 Interns are mentored to develop critical thinking and communication skills, meet clinical competencies, and gain hands-on experience with complex nutrition assessments and interventions.

-UMMC's Dietetic Internship is a 35-week, clinically-focused program specializing in nutrition support and has been continuously accredited by the Accreditation Council for Education in Nutrition and Dietetic (ACEND) since 1990.
+UMMC's Dietetic Internship is a 34-week, clinically-focused program specializing in nutrition support which has been continuously accredited by the Accreditation Council for Education in Nutrition and Dietetic (ACEND) since 1990.
 Find more information on ACEND, by phone at 800/877-1600, ext.
 5400 or via mail at:

 120 South Riverside Plaza